Genetic Polymorphism—Different Does Not Mean Mutated

-A combination of the Greek words poly (meaning multiple) and morph (meaning form), polymorphism is a term used in genetics to describe multiple forms of a single gene that exists in an individual or among a group of individuals.
+A combination of the Greek words poly and morph (multiple and form), polymorphism is a term used in genetics to describe multiple forms of a single gene that exists in an individual or among a group of individuals.

 Genetic Polymorphism Defined

-Where monomorphism means having only one form and dimorphism means there are only two forms, the term polymorphism is a very specific term in genetics and biology, relating to the multiple forms of a gene that can exist.
+Where monomorphism means having only one form and dimorphism means there are only two forms, the term polymorphism is a very specific term in genetics and biology.
+The term relates to the multiple forms of a gene that can exist.

 Instead, polymorphism refers to forms that are discontinuous (have discrete variation), bimodal (having or involving two modes), or polymodal (multiple modes).
-For example, earlobes are either attached, or they are not, it is an either/or situation and not like height, which is not a set number or another.
+For example, earlobes are either attached, or they are not—it is an either/or trait.

 Polymorphism and Mutation

-In polymorphisms, there are two or more equally acceptable alternatives and to be classified as a polymorphism, the least common allele must have a frequency of 1% or more in the population.
+In polymorphisms, there are two or more equally acceptable alternatives.
+To be classified as a polymorphism, the least common allele must have a frequency of at least 1% in the population.
 If the frequency is lower than this, the allele is regarded as a mutation.